College Applications from a Rural School

 The first step in any college application process is self reflection.

-Understand your academic strengths, interests, and career aspirations.
+Make time to understand your academic strengths, interests, and career aspirations.
 Consider the type of college experience you desire and what you hope to achieve academically and personally.
 Do you hope to create your own app, write a book, or travel the world?
-There is a program somewhere calling your name to help you gain the experiences your high school can’t provide you with.
+There is a program somewhere calling your name to help you gain the experiences you’re hoping for.

-Your self-awareness will guide you in making informed decisions about where to apply and what programs to pursue.
-Make decisions based on your goals and interests– which means getting to know your goals and interests!
+Your self-awareness will guide you in making informed decisions about where to research, apply, and eventually attend.
+We encourage you to make decisions based on your goals and interests– which means getting to know your goals and interests!
 It’s not a bad thing to try different things and see what sticks.

-If your school offers dual enrollment programs with nearby colleges, consider enrolling to earn college credits.
-This will give you an edge when applying to college from a rural high school.
-Independent study and online courses can also help expand your knowledge base and look great on college applications.
+If your school offers dual enrollment programs with nearby colleges, you could also consider enrolling to earn college credits.
+This will give you an edge when applying to college from a rural high school and helps combat a college’s potential fear of grade inflation.
+Independent study and online courses can also help expand your knowledge base and truly shine on college applications.

 3. Make Sure to Highlight your Background

 Coming from a rural high school can be an advantage, as it sets you apart from other applications.
-It may seem boring and everyday to you, but to someone who is used to sitting in a stuffy admissions office, the most interesting thing they read that day could be the time you and your friends drove your tractors to school.
-Don’t be afraid to tell your story!
+Colleges are looking to build a diverse student body, and while it may seem boring and everyday to you, to someone who is used to sitting in a stuffy admissions office, the most interesting thing they read that day could be the time you and your friends drove your tractors to school.
+Don’t be afraid to tell your rural story!

-Emphasize the skills and qualities you’ve developed as a result of your rural upbringing, such as resilience, self-reliance, and a strong work ethic.
+Try to emphasize the skills and qualities you’ve developed as a result of your rural upbringing, such as resilience, self-reliance, and a strong work ethic.
+We promise that while you might not have had access to the same opportunities as if you’d attended a more urban high school, you’ve still likely collected many meaningful experiences that contribute to your vision of the world and your future.
 Try to view your life from an outside lens.
 Admissions officers value diversity, and your perspective can enrich their college community.

 4. Seek Guidance